Streptococcus: The viridans group: alpha-hemolytic

+The "viridans" group is a wastebasket taxon.
+It includes representatives of all six traditional 16S groups of the genus.

 Beta-hemolytic

 Beta-hemolysis (β-hemolysis), sometimes called complete hemolysis, is a complete lysis of red cells in the media around and under the colonies: the area appears lightened (yellow) and transparent.
 Streptolysin, an exotoxin, is the enzyme produced by the bacteria which causes the complete lysis of red blood cells.
 There are two types of streptolysin: Streptolysin O (SLO) and streptolysin S (SLS).
 Streptolysin O is an oxygen-sensitive cytotoxin, secreted by most group A Streptococcus (GAS), and interacts with cholesterol in the membrane of eukaryotic cells (mainly red and white blood cells, macrophages, and platelets), and usually results in beta-hemolysis under the surface of blood agar.
 Streptolysin S is an oxygen-stable cytotoxin also produced by most GAS strains which results in clearing on the surface of blood agar.
 SLS affects immune cells, including polymorphonuclear leukocytes and lymphocytes, and is thought to prevent the host immune system from clearing infection.
 Streptococcus pyogenes, or GAS, displays beta hemolysis.

-Some weakly beta-hemolytic species cause intense hemolysis when grown together with a strain of Staphylococcus.
+Some beta-hemolytic species cause intense hemolysis when grown in close proximity with certain strains of Staphylococcus.
 This is called the CAMP test.
 Streptococcus agalactiae displays this property.
 Clostridium perfringens can be identified presumptively with this test.
 Listeria monocytogenes is also positive on sheep's blood agar.